Rubyan/LDAP/README.md

      * - `host` - The domain controller hostname.
 This can be a closure or a string.
      *    The closure allows you to modify the rules in the configuration without the
      *    need to modify the LDAP plugin.
 One host (string) should be returned when
      *    using closure.
+You can find your ldap servers with the following command:
+     *      host -t srv _ldap._tcp.YOURDOMAIN.LOCAL
+     * - `port` - The port to use.
+Default is 389 and is not required.
+     * - `search` - The attribute to search against.
+Usually 'UserPrincipalName'
      * - `baseDN` - The base DN for directory - Closure must be used here, the plugin
      *    is expecting a closure object to be set.
-     * - `search` - The attribute to search against.
-Usually 'UserPrincipalName'
-     * - `port` - The port to use.
-Default is 389 and is not required.
+     * - `attributes` - An array of the required attributes, e.g. ["mail", "sn", "cn"].
+     *    Note that the "dn" is always returned irrespective of which attributes types are
+     *    requested.
      * - `errors` - Array of errors where key is the error and the value is the error
      *    message.
 Set in session to Flash.ldap for flashing *